claviska/SimpleImage/readme.md

 	}

-The two lines inside the _try_ block load **image.jpg**, flip it horizontally, rotate it 90 degrees, shrink it to fit within a 320x200 box, apply a sepia effect, convert it to a GIF, and save it to **result.gif**.
+The two lines inside the _try_ block load **image.jpg**, flip it horizontally, rotate it 90 degrees clockwise, shrink it to fit within a 320x200 box, apply a sepia effect, convert it to a GIF, and save it to **result.gif**.

 With this class, you can effortlessly: